Inexpensive Living Room Redecorating Ideas and Tips

 If you sew, you can often do quite a bit with not much money.
 I’ve seen pillows, throws, and wall hangings that are easy to make, especially if you have a discount fabric place nearby.

-Repurpose Furniture from Other Parts of House
+Repurpose Furniture From Other Parts of the House

 You can get a nice set of sheets to use as curtains/drapes (they have a pocket at the top of sheets to use for hanging) or use café clips and just clip to the top of the sheet and hang.
 With a few bright throw pillows to brighten up the couch and a couple of throw blankets on the chair, you have a whole new look.